ADVERTISEMENT

 An investigation into Telegram communities across Spain and Italy uncovers how men are sharing and profiting from thousands of nonconsensual images of their girlfriends, wives, acquaintances, and former partners.

-The AI Forensics investigation, Harassment as infrastructure, claims that the encrypted messaging platform is taking advantage of the same privacy features that millions rely on to create a structured, monetized, and largely automated ecosystem of abusive and nonconsensual images.
+AI Forensics claims Telegram uses the same privacy features that millions rely on to create an ecosystem of abusive images.

 Nonconsensual abusive images of people they know